New releases

 This isn’t a unique problem.
 It’s happening to nearly every brand every day.

-Brands that figure out how to identify their subscribers so they can personalize the customer experience in this privacy-centric world are seeing remarkable results: a 20% increase in conversion rates and 95% higher triggered email revenue.
+Brands that figure out how to identify their subscribers so they can personalize the customer experience in this privacy-centric world are seeing remarkable results: a 20% increase in conversion rates overall and 95% higher triggered email revenue.

 The identity revolution is here.
 And the brands winning are updating their approach to better recognize and respond to the shoppers coming to their site.

-For the purpose of email and SMS marketing, identity resolution means the ability to recognize an opted-in subscriber when they come to your site and tie them back to an email address or phone number.
+Identity resolution is the ability to recognize an opted-in subscriber when they come to your site and tie them back to an email address or phone number.

 It’s about connecting the dots between a customer’s various touchpoints (across devices, browsers, email addresses, and phone numbers) to create a unified view of who they are and how they interact with your brand.